Who hasn’t been there? You’re hosting a party and a careless guest sloshes some red wine on your light-colored carpet.

-- This TLC article about the power of lemon as a stain remover says a mixture of lemon juice and water will also remove those dreaded pit stains.
+- This How Stuff Works article about the power of lemon as a stain remover says a mixture of lemon juice and water will also remove those dreaded pit stains.
 Just be sure you wash the clothes quickly after applying.

 - Two crushed aspirin dissolved in a cup of hot water is also good for perspiration stains, Mrs. Clean says.

-- National Geographic says a 30-minute soak in milk will take out lipstick and ink.
+- Reader’s Digest says a 30-minute soak in milk will take out ink.